rickbergfalk/marky-mark/README.md

 It reads a directory of files with yaml meta-data/front-matter and parses it out.
 And if the extension is a markdown one it'll generate the html of that markdown.
-Add your favorite templating language and markdown parser to make your own static site generator.
+Add your favorite templating language to make your own static site generator.

 ## Usage